AlicePidd/ClimateRefugiaAusMPAs/README.md

 └── supplementary       <--- supplementary materials for the manuscript
 ```

-## Questions or feedback?

-Please submit an issue, or email your questions to A.Pidd: alicempidd(at)gmail(dot)com

 ## Workflow

 Earth System Model (ESM) outputs used in this study and the associated code were obtained from publicly available data nodes via the Earth System Grid Federation MetaGrid (<https://esgf.nci.org.au/search>).
 Workflow for downloading, wrangling, and processing ESMs can be followed in the <i>hotrstuff</i> package and GitHub repo (Buenafe, Schoeman, & Everett 2024) at <https://github.com/SnBuenafe/hotrstuff> .